nf-core/website/sites/docs/src/content/docs/guidelines/publication_credit.md

 **Optionally**, the nf-core community can be included as a consortium co-author.
 This option is preferred when a pipeline has made extensive use of existing nf-core pipeline components (e.g., modules and subworkflows) written by other community members who were not directly involved in the pipeline itself.
 For example, see hgtseq: [A Standard Pipeline to Study Horizontal Gene Transfer](https://doi.org/10.3390/ijms232314512).

-If any members of the nf-core community have provided significant input to the creation of the pipeline, please consider adding them as coauthors on the paper directly.
+If members of the nf-core community have provided significant input to the creation or maintenance of a pipeline, please consider adding them as coauthors on the pipeline publication or presentation.

+If your pipeline publication or presentation is an extension of a community pipeline, please consider adding the main developers as coauthors.

 See [Publications](https://nf-co.re/publications) for more examples of nf-core and nf-core pipeline publications.

 :::note
-If you’re unsure how to acknowledge **nf-core** in your publication, feel free to ping the `@core-team` on slack for advice.
+If you’re unsure how to acknowledge **nf-core** in your publication or presentation, feel free to ping the `@core-team` on Slack for advice.
 :::